The-MMORPG-Project/website/README.md

 ## Contributing

-The project is no where near complete, it receives frequent updates, is on-going and all contributions are welcomed.
+The project is no where near complete, is on-going, all contributors are welcomed.

-If you are interested in contributing, please join [The MMORPG Project](https://discord.gg/W4Nk9gt) Discord and talk to valk.
+If you are interested in contributing, please join [The MMORPG Project](https://discord.gg/W4Nk9gt) Discord and talk to valk#3277.

 <!-- BADGES -->
 [discord]: https://img.shields.io/discord/717790645900673084.svg